paulstothard/helpful_links/README.md

 ## Statistics

+* [Design of Experiments](https://online.stat.psu.edu/stat503/) - A course on the design of experiments.
 * [easystats/easystats](https://github.com/easystats/easystats) - A collection of R packages designed to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models.
 * [IndrajeetPatil/ggstatsplot](https://github.com/IndrajeetPatil/ggstatsplot) - Enhancing ggplot2 plots with statistical analysis.
 * [kassambara/factoextra](https://github.com/kassambara/factoextra) - Extract and visualize the results of multivariate data analyses.